Ireland in the Eurovision Song Contest 1994

 Ireland was represented at the Eurovision Song Contest 1994 with the song "Rock 'n' Roll Kids", written by Brendan Graham, and performed by Paul Harrington and Charlie McGettigan.
 The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final, which ultimately won the contest.
 In addition, RTÉ was also the host broadcaster for the second year in a row and staged the event at the Point Theatre in Dublin, after winning the with the song "In Your Eyes" by Niamh Kavanagh.

 Before Eurovision

 Eurosong '94

 Radio Telefís Éireann (RTÉ) held Eurosong '94 in the University Concert Hall in Limerick on 13 March 1994.
-TV broadcaster and Eurovision Song Contest 1988 co-presenter Pat Kenny hosted the event.
+Pat Kenny hosted the event.
 The eight songs presented were then voted on by ten regional juries.

 Charlie McGettigan had previously competed in Ireland's national final selection in 1984 and 1987, placing third both times.